Research

 Evolution and genetic basis of floral traits

 Floral traits are important for the plant to communicate with its pollinators.
 Most plants are dependent on the pollinator for reproduction and therefore a tight evolutionary interaction between the two exists.
 Pollinators exert selection that optimize pollination by adjusting flower traits such as flower size, scent, shape and colour, according to its specific pollinator.
+However, environmental stresses, such as low water availability, may select for contrasting direction.
+For example, flower size increases as response to pollinator-mediated positive selection to increase advertisement, and decreases as response to drought-mediated selection, favoring small flowers with low water loss.
 Because of this dynamic interaction, flower traits exhibit a huge amount of variation.
-We study the molecular basis of floral trait variation by RNA sequencing, differential gene expression analysis and biochemical analysis of wild plant populations.
-By comparing genetic variation to phenotype variation, we can identify the molecular basis of flower trait diversity.
-Floral variation sits at the intersection of molecular- and ecological interactions and thus provides an excellent system to understand the causes of variation, which is the basis upon which evolution can act.
+We study the molecular and genetic basis of floral trait variation by RNA sequencing, biochemical analysis and quantifying the genetic basis and the plastic response, of plants from wild populations.
+By comparing genetic variation to phenotype variation, we can identify the genetic basis and evolutionary trajectory of flower trait diversity.

 Conservation ecology